Siyamuddin/AiBuddy/README.md

   - Langchain4j (Java library for RAG operations)
 - **User Interface**: Thymeleaf and Swagger UI for API documentation and exploration

-## 🌟 Features

-### 1. Class Management
-- **Create Classes**: Students can create and manage classes within the application.
-- **Upload Materials**: Lecture slides can be uploaded in PDF format for AI-driven analysis.

-### 2. AI-Powered Study Assistance
-- **Text Extraction & Segmentation**: Uploaded PDFs are converted to text and segmented into manageable sections.
-- **Vector Embeddings**: Text segments are transformed into vector embeddings using Langchain4j, stored in an in-memory embedding store for efficient retrieval.
-- **Retrieval-Augmented Generation (RAG)**: Upon a student's query, the system retrieves the most relevant lecture sections and provides AI-generated responses, helping students understand complex topics.

-### 3. Exam Preparation Assistance
-- **Automatic Summarization**: Summarizes uploaded lecture content automatically.
-- **MCQ and Short Answer Generation**: Generates potential MCQs and short-answer questions from slide content to aid in exam preparation.

-### 4. User Authentication
-- **JWT-Based Security**: Secure login and logout features with JWT tokens to manage user sessions and prevent unauthorized access.

-### 5. API Documentation with Swagger UI
-- **Interactive Documentation**: Swagger UI enables developers and users to explore API endpoints, execute requests, and view real-time responses within a user-friendly interface.

-## 🛠️ Implementation Details

-- **Spring Boot**: Facilitates REST API development, handling core logic, routing, authentication, and backend services.
-- **Langchain4j for RAG**: Manages text segmentation into embeddings, retrieves relevant segments, and integrates responses using the Llama-3.2 AI model.
-- **MySQL**: Stores user data, class info, lecture materials, and AI-generated content.
-- **JWT**: Secures API access by managing user authentication and authorization.
-- **Swagger UI**: Provides an interactive interface to test and understand the API endpoints.

 ## 🚀 Getting Started